statmike/vertex-ai-mlops/MLOps/readme.md

 The following is an active todo list for content:

 In Progress:
-- [ ] Fix HTML and MD artifacts to display in console
+- [X] Fix HTML and MD artifacts to display in console
+- [ ] Test kfp artifacts with >2 tags
 - [ ] Create Graphics for readme: ML process
+- [ ] Consolidate task configurations: see pipeline basis language in kfp docs
+- [ ] Rerun all
     - [ ] Screenshots embedded in notebooks only displaying in IDEs, not GitHub or Colab
-- [ ] Consolidate task configurations: see pipeline basis language in kfp docs
+    - [ ] kfp artifacts update to pythonic approach throughout
 - [ ] Finish Experiment workflow, include training jobs
 - [X] Create Graphics for readme: pipelines overview
 - [ ] Create Graphics for readme: Training Jobs